meklon101/tactical-shadow-rat/Server+Victim/README.md

 ## Trojan Packaging

-The victim client is designed to run as a Trojans-style executable concealed with an `image.jpg` cover image.
-When launched, the image appears in Windows Photo Viewer while the RAT code runs in the background.
+The victim client is designed to run as a Trojan-style executable concealed with a cover image.
+When launched, a sample image automatically opens on the screen as a **visual decoy** to mislead the user into thinking a normal picture was opened, while the RAT code silently establishes a background TCP connection to the server.
 ---

 ## Installation